Two labourers killed in Ghaziabad roof collapse | Law-Order

 - India

-Deputy Commissioner of Police Ravi Kumar said 10 labourers were pulled out from the debris.
-Two of them were declared dead and eight are injured.
-A rescue operation is underway for the others.
-The victims have been identified as Sameer and Rajesh.
-The injured labourers have been identified as Kamlesh, Balkrishna, Mangesh, Anil, Sunny, Sanjeev, Sohail and Prakash.
-They are undergoing treatment at GTB Hospital.
-The condition of two labourers is critical, Kumar said.
-The National Disaster Response Force (NDRF) is doing its last clearing operation.
+Ahmed is survived by his wife, two sons and two daughters. ''His elder son and a daughter got married in January.
+They live in Loni's Prem Nagar area,'' Sarfaraz said.
+Sohail Ahmed (20) said, ''I was standing on the scaffolding when it collapsed and my father was trapped under it.
+I suffered injuries on my legs.
+The site owner, who was present there at the time, was also injured. ''There were 10-12 people present when the accident occurred.
+I have heard that they were all removed from the debris.''
+The other injured labourers mostly hail from Jharkhand and came here to ensure a better life for their families.
+At GTB Hospital, they narrated how news of the accident caused their families to panic about their safety.

-''The NDRF rescue operation is in progress.
-They are expecting that two-three more people might still be under the debris,'' he said.
+Sunny Ravidas (35), a labourer from Jharkhand, said he had been working at the site for the past 10-12 days. ''I came to Loni earlier this month from my village.
+I was trapped under the debris before being rescued.
+I suffered an injury on my back.
+Asked if his wife and three children, who still live in their native village, know about the accident, he said, ''I have spoken to them.
+They are very worried but I assured them that there is no need for concern,'' he said.
+Gulsagar Ravidas, another Jharkhand native, came to the hospital to help the labourers admitted there.
+He works at a nearby site and hails from the same village as many of those injured.

+''I was at my workplace when I heard about the incident.
+We belong to same village and work at the Roop Nagar industrial area. ''We reached GTB Hospital after the injured were admitted here.
+We have been here since then to help them get treatment,'' he said.
 The police had initially feared 15-16 people were trapped under the debris.
 Local residents said the labourers were working on a construction site owned by one Madan Lal Sharma.
 Ravi Kumar, a municipal employee, said, ''The incident took place around 2.45 pm.
-Four people were pulled out from the debris by local resident and rushed to the hospital. ''The labourers who work at the site all live in nearby areas.''
+Four people were pulled out from the debris by local residents and rushed to the hospital. ''The labourers who work at the site all live in nearby areas.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)